scuzzydude/asimov/asimov.md

 ### Teachers

 Remember that part about explaining how money works to a kindergartener?
-W e can either get a math teacher to explain the art part, or we can let the art teacher explain how a system a shared valuation works.
+We can either get a math teacher to explain the art part, or we can let the art teacher explain how a system a shared valuation works.
 My guess is that it's going to be a lot more fun with fingerpaint.

 I propose to award some amount of asimov equally to every active primary school educator worldwide who registers as a pledge.